 Many families find that they need two wage earners to pay rent/mortgage, or to maintain the family budget18.
 When both parents are working, the family has an increased income which can lead to fewer financial stresses18.
-One financial strain that a family can experience is known as housing-cost burden is when families or individuals spend 30 percent or more of their income on housing costs19.
-Families and individuals who spend more than 30 percent of their income on housing costs are considered housing cost-burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care20.
+One financial strain that a family can experience nce is known as housing-cost burden.
+Housing-cost burden is when families or individuals more of their monthly income on housing.